TalkingQuickly/talkingquickly.github.io/_drafts/2018-03-12-what-id-tell-myself-about-startups-volume2.md

 1. The 5 Minute Journal (or something similar) helps to maintain perspective on all the awesome things that are happening and remind you that there's a whole world outside of a startup

-1. [The Daily Stoic](http://amzn.to/2G3q4nX) is a great companion for dealing with the fact that at best, 90% of a startup is by default outside of your control
+1. [The Daily Stoic](http://amzn.to/2G3q4nX) is a great companion for dealing with the fact that you'll be constantly working in an environment where important outcomes will only be partially within your control.
+It's essential to get comfortable actioning everything that is within your control and then allocating that headspace to something else

 1. Constantly seek out feedback, it's easy to slip into very rarely receiving critical feedback from others, when you eventually get it, you'll wish you'd known it earlier